Randall Woodfield: Other possible victims

 Retracing Woodfield's movements along Interstate 5, law enforcement have identified at least 25 other potential murders, while other estimations suggest up to 44.
 Notable is Martha Morrison (17), who disappeared in Eugene in September 1974 and was found murdered the following month near Vancouver; her remains were unidentified until 2015.
 Both Woodfield and Ted Bundy have been considered suspects in her murder.
 However, after Morrison's remains were identified, law enforcement reached out to the public in an effort to encourage people to come forward with tips.
 In August 2017, a bloodstain on a pistol owned by a longtime suspect, Warren Forrest, was matched to Morrison through DNA testing.

 During the spring of 1980, Marsha Weatter (19) and Kathy Allen (18) vanished while hitch-hiking from the Spokane, Washington, area to their hometown of Fairbanks, Alaska.
 Their bodies were found in May 1981, covered by several inches of ash from the May 18, 1980 eruption of Mount St. Helens.
-Suspected serial killer Martin Lee Sanders was later connected to their murders, but as of 2018 the case remains unsolved.
+Serial killer Martin Lee Sanders was later connected to their murders, but as of 2018 the case remains unsolved.